pnanyaduba/CapstoneProject/README.md

 - Feature 'Time' contains the seconds elapsed between each transaction and the first transaction in the dataset.
 - The feature 'Amount' is the transaction Amount, this feature can be used for example-dependant cost-senstive learning.
 - Feature 'Class' is the response variable and it takes value 1 in case of fraud and 0 otherwise.
-- Handle Imbalanced Dataset

 The next step involves handling the Imbalanced classes in which under-sampling was utilized instead of over-sampling in order to minimize the computational cost.
 An equal amount of both legitimate and fraudulent transactions are then obtained.
 The under-sampled data is not split into Train and Test sets.

-Models are developed and tuned using the under-sampled train dataset.
-LogisticRegression, KNNClassifier, RandomForestClassifier, and the DecisionTreeClassifier.
-A model is finally selected based on its performance.
+Models were developed and tuned using the under-sampled train dataset.
+The models used include LogisticRegression, KNNClassifier, RandomForestClassifier, and the DecisionTreeClassifier.
+RandomForestClassifier model was finally selected based on its performance.
 The model's accuracy is obtained and the threshold is determined.

 **The Findings.** The findings from the study are as follows: